natwonglakhon/House_price_modelling/Readme.md

 - Always split your data before evaluating.
 Scoring on training data gives a misleadingly good result.
 - Fit the scaler on training data only.
 Fitting on the full dataset leaks test information into the model.
-- Data quality has a real impact.
+- Data quality is important.
 Removing the capped $500k values gave a noticeable improvement in R2.
 - Linear regression has limits.
-When the underlying relationships are non-linear, the model will hit a ceiling no matter how well you tune it.
+When the nature relationships of the data are non-linear, the model will not be futhered improved, no matter how well you tune it.
 - Random Forest handles non-linearity well but comes at a cost of higher training time and less interpretability.
 - Feature importance gives meaning to the model's score.
-Knowing that median income drives 43.6% of predictions is far more useful than a number alone.
+Knowing that median income contributes 43.6% of predictions is far more useful than a number alone.
 - RandomizedSearchCV is a practical alternative to GridSearchCV when the parameter space is large.
 It finds a good configuration without trying every single combination.

 ---